 General Anesthesia is necessary for patients undergoing complex procedures performed in hospitals or surgical centers.
 General anesthesia puts patients into a deep sleep while our oral surgeons perform corrective jaw surgery, facial reconstructive surgery, and other more involved operations.

 The growing opioid crisis in our country, and in our state of Texas, in particular, has been of great concern to medical providers for many years now.
 Opioid-based pain medications, also called narcotics, are commonly prescribed to surgical patients to manage their post-surgical pain, despite the harrowing fact that 1 out of 15 of these patients continues long-term opioid use after their recovery period is complete.
 Here is another startling fact: more than 115 Americans die each day from opioid overdoses.
 Fortunately, there is an effective non-opioid option for post-surgical pain management.
 This medication is safe and proven and is quickly becoming the preferred pain control medication by both oral surgeons and patients.
 It’s called Exparel, and it’s a clinically proven, highly effective medication for extended post-operative pain relief.
 Furthermore, because it is not a narcotic, Exparel does not carry the risk of dependence or other negative side effects associated with prescribed opioid medications.
-At Park Cities Oral & Maxillofacial Surgery Associates, our goal is to provide the best care possible with the least amount of risk, and Drs.
-Phillips and Ray are very proud to offer this medication to their surgical patients.
+At Park Cities Oral & Maxillofacial Surgery Associates - Dental Implant Experts, our goal is to provide the best care possible with the least amount of risk, Dr. Phillips is very proud to offer this medication to his surgical patients.

 When Exparel is chosen as part of your treatment plan for oral surgery, your surgeon will administer the medication in a single dose directly into your surgical site during your procedure.
 This single dose has been proven to control pain for several days into recovery, reducing or even eliminating the need for post-surgical prescription medications such as opioids.
 Enjoying a comfortable, safe recovery without the risk of dependence is a winning combination for our patients.
 Not only that, with Exparel, you can spare yourself the trouble and expense of dealing with prescription narcotics to fill.